The Time of the Doves

-Set in Barcelona during the Second Spanish Republic and the Spanish Civil War, the novel pictures a young woman, Natalia, and her struggles in life as well as her relationships with two men: Quimet, her first husband, who dies in the war; and Antoni, her second husband.
-It is also chronicle of life in the city at the time, in a balanced mixture of psychologism and naturalism.
+Set in Barcelona during the Second Spanish Republic and the Spanish Civil War, the novel pictures a young woman, Natalia (nicknamed Colometa, the Pigeon Girl), and her struggles in life as well as her relationships with two men: Quimet, her first husband, who dies in the war; and Antoni, her second husband.
+It is also a chronicle of life in the city at the time, in a balanced mixture of psychologism and naturalism.

 Adaptations

 It was made into a film in 1982 directed by Francesc Betriu, and has spawned several theatrical adaptations, including a play directed by Joan Ollé in 2004 and another in 2007 adapted by Josep M. Benet i Jornet.